 Union members should make sure that the examining doctor knows of their work with or around arsenic and performs the above tests.
 The examining doctor should also give exposed workers x-rays, lung function tests, and analyse the urine, hair, or nails for arsenic.

-- Guide to Arsenic and its compounds While this 32 page guide has not been updated to reflect the requirements of the harmonised Work Health Safety Laws, Safe Work says it continues to be available as a source of practical guidance, and will contribute to industry state of knowledge, to assist those who must comply with the harmonised WHS laws.
+- Guide to Arsenic and its compounds [pdf] While this 32 page guide has not been updated to reflect the requirements of the harmonised Work Health Safety Laws, Safe Work says it continues to be available as a source of practical guidance, and will contribute to industry state of knowledge, to assist those who must comply with the harmonised WHS laws.
+Also: Arsenic health monitoring.

 - From the US Environmental Working Group: the Arsenic topic page.
 In 2004 EWG's research on the risk of kids' exposure to arsenic-based wood preservatives convinced the US EPA to ban its use in treated wood.
 The EWG believes, however, that arsenic-laced wood remains in 70 million backyards across the country.